-Capable if unimaginative rappers, Los Angeles’ Above the Law were primordial gangstas, taking the violence and misogyny pioneered by N.W.A and others another step further down the road to ugly nihilism.
-Entertaining only in the most dismal sense, Livin’ Like Hustlers (which features Ruthless label boss Eazy-E and lead producer Dr. Dre on “The Last Song”) is less intimidating than it is unpleasant.
-Over handsome beats constructed from ’70s soul classics (Cameo, Isaac Hayes, James Brown) as well as live guitar, bass and keyboards, self-styled hustlers Cold 187um (Gregory Hutchison), KM.G the Illustrator (Kevin Dulley), Go Mack (Arthur Goodman) and Total K-oss (Anthony Stewart) rhyme about cold-blooded violence (the Mega Side) and coldhearted sex (the Ranching Side).
+Capable if unimaginative old school rappers, Los Angeles’ Above the Law were early gangstas, taking the violence and misogyny pioneered by their friends in and around N.W.A a step further down the lyrical road to ugly nihilism.
+That said, Livin’ Like Hustlers (which features Ruthless label boss Eazy-E and lead producer Dr. Dre on “The Last Song”) is not very intimidating; the handsome beats are constructed from ’70s soul classics (Cameo, Isaac Hayes, James Brown, the Doors!) as well as live guitar, bass and keyboards.
+Self-styled hustlers Cold 187um (Gregory Hutchison), KM.G the Illustrator (Kevin Dulley), Go Mack (Arthur Goodman) and Total K-oss (Anthony Stewart) sound more sing-song genial than cold-blooded, which undercuts the impact of their favorite subjects: shooting (the Mega Side) and balling (the Ranching Side).

 Vocally Pimpin’ is a lengthy EP of new tracks (the most captivating of which, “Wicked,” reveals an incidental political sensibility), studio chat, remixes — including three dissimilar versions of the non-LP “4 the Funk of It” — and promotional announcements for the then-upcoming second album.